 Here we can enable the Frontend Remote backup and give it a secret word.
 This should be a combination of upper and lower case characters and numbers.

 There is another option to enable the site to send you an email once this remote backup has completed.

-I can now return to the Scheduling Information option, scroll down and I can see that the Frontend Backup feature is now enabled and there are five different methods available to me to peform this frontend backup.
+I can see that the frontend backup feature is now enabled and there are five different methods available to me to peform this frontend backup.